-Contextualizing our results, we find slightly lower rates of reuse than previous studies, but major differences in methodology and password composition policies make comparisons difficult.
-We provide a comparison table in our extended version [56].
-Prior work on Cornell University accounts by Pal et al. [58] found between 2.6% and 8.4% of passwords were vulnerable to guessing attacks based on password reuse.
-Sanusi et al. [65] found a lower rate of reuse when using pass2path at two universities.
-Studying a different sample, Thomas et al. found that 7.5% of Google users had a password in their set of data breaches [72].
+Contextualizing our results, we find slightly lower rates of reuse than previous studies, but major differences in methodology and password composition policies (see Table 13 in Appendix B) make comparisons difficult.
+Prior work on Cornell University accounts by Pal et al. [70] found between 2.6% and 8.4% of passwords were vulnerable to guessing attacks based on password reuse.
+Sanusi et al. [77] found a lower rate of reuse when using pass2path at two universities.
+Studying a different sample, Thomas et al. found that 7.5% of Google users had a password in their set of data breaches [85].
 In our study, we found 5.0% of current users were vulnerable based on exact email matching, and 2.1% on similar email matching.
 This lower rate might in part be related to differences in password policies (8 vs. 12 character minimum).
 Our work adds to this limited literature by uniquely longitudinally analyzing the impact of a far more comprehensive array of data sources, matching strategies, tweaking algorithms, hash cracking, and correlations with apparent account compromises.